Commandos: Behind Enemy Lines: Development

 According to Gonzalo Suarez of Pyro Studios, the game began development because he "saw that there were hardly any tactical action games being developed and [he] decided to make one".
 The soundtrack for the game was composed by David García-Morales.

+The game was developed over approximately 18 months, according to lead programmer Jon Beltran de Heredia, with the final 12 months spent in full-time development at the studio in Madrid.
+The team that completed the project numbered around 18 people, and the source code amounted to approximately 250,000 lines of C++ and assembly language.
+Beltran de Heredia recalled that the main team spent extended periods working ten hours a day, seven days a week during the final stretch of production.

+The game was built on a custom graphics engine, as co-designer Ignacio Pérez Dolset explained that the team "had to stay away from the classic tile system that was the standard back then" in order to achieve the visual quality they were targeting.
+This decision made mission creation laborious, as the absence of a tile-based system made it impossible to produce a mission creation tool, requiring the layout and logic of every map to be implemented by hand.
+Pérez Dolset also noted that the overall development budget was approximately one million dollars.

 During the development of the game, a writer for MeriStation cited it as evidence that "the Spanish entertainment software is slowly re-emerging from its ashes".

 Reception

 Critical reviews

 Commandos: Behind Enemy Lines received "favourable" reviews according to the review aggregation website GameRankings.
 Next Generation gave a high praise to the game, citing its graphics as "gorgeous", and its gameplay "tough" and "challenging".